- On national days, embark on advertising campaigns that use the occasion to inspire customers to make purchases.

 While your smaller business likely won’t generate the advertising excitement that a company like Best Buy or Amazon might, you can still offer several discounts on items that may serve as good holiday gifts.

-1. Small Business Saturday, the Saturday after Thanksgiving
+Small Business Saturday, the Saturday after Thanksgiving

 While Black Friday and Small Business Saturday don’t have quite the same made-up feel as a National Friendship Day, the days were still developed solely for marketing purposes.
 First recognized in 2010 thanks to efforts from American Express, Small Business Saturday gives small businesses a chance to fight back against major companies thriving on Black Friday and Cyber Monday.

-The business provides clients with sales data on trends approximately three to six months in advance of when customers might be more inclined to purchase certain products.
-By providing the businesses using the POS systems with data and advice on how to handle upcoming holidays or national days months in advance, the businesses are much more prepared to take advantage of those holidays to benefit their business.
+National Retail Solutions, a company that sells point-of-sale (POS) systems, provides their clients with actionable data to help them take better advantage of trends, including those related to national days.
+It provides sales data on trends approximately three to six months in advance of when customers might be more inclined to purchase certain products.
+By providing the businesses using its POS systems with data and advice on how to handle upcoming holidays or national days months in advance, NRS prepares them to take advantage of those holidays.
 The organizations can use that data to plan for social media marketing campaigns or to offer different products on a national day or traditional holiday to boost sales.

 Whether it’s a widely celebrated holiday like Thanksgiving or a less traditional celebration like National Doughnut Day, your business needs to plan ahead to create the best advertising campaign.

-It's critical to avoid posting about national days if they have no connection to your business.
+Avoid posting about national days if they have no connection to your business.
 A pizza parlor tweeting about how customers should grab a slice for National Health Day doesn’t make much sense.
 Posting on days that don’t complement your business may turn customers off and reduce engagement.
 Remain true to your business and find national days that genuinely connect to your organization to include in your marketing plan.